 When this happens, large protein molecules, microbes, and other intestinal contents can enter the bloodstream, resulting in immunological reactions.

 Two significant triggers of zonulin release are exposure to bacteria and gluten in the small intestine.
 Gliadin, a class of proteins found in wheat, causes zonulin levels to increase.
-It may affect the zonulin levels of people with or without diagnosed celiac disease, an autoimmune disorder in which individuals suffer small intestine damage due to gluten consumption.
+It may affect the zonulin levels in which individuals suffer small intestine damage due to gluten consumption.

 What Are the Best Ways to Treat Leaky Gut?